 The delete function allows users to remove records from a database that is no longer needed.
 Both SQL and Oracle HCM Cloud have a delete function that allows users to delete one or more records from the database.
 Some relational database applications may permit users to perform either a hard delete or a soft delete.
 A hard delete permanently removes records from the database, while a soft delete might simply update the status of a row to indicate that it has been deleted while leaving the data present and intact.

 CRUD operations are widely used in many applications that are supported by underlying relational databases.
-These four basic functions are incredibly versatile in how they can support a variety of important functions across different business models and industry verticals.
+These four basic CRUD functions are incredibly versatile in how they can support a variety of important functions across different business models and industry verticals.
 Let's look at an example of how CRUD is implemented.